jeronimoluza/geoterminal/README.md

 ### Basic Usage

-GeoTerminal accepts both file paths and WKT strings as input.
+geoterminal accepts both file paths and WKT strings as input.
 The input and output file formats are automatically detected based on their extensions.

 ```bash
 # Inspect data (show first 10 rows)